technomancy/bussard/readme.md

 **Q:** Where are the missions?
 **A:** There are currently only a few missions.
 The main chain starts at Tana Prime.
 Open up the "jobs" folder in your mail client to see available missions.

+**Q:** I'm stuck on a mission!
+**A:** If you've received a message, check the bottom of the screen when it's open to see if it's one that you can reply to by pressing `alt-enter`.
+This is how you initially accept missions, but some missions will need you to respond to messages you get in order to proceed.

 ## Influences

 * [Escape Velocity](https://www.ambrosiasw.com/games/ev/) (gameplay)